bmccabe96/Movie_Box_Office_Analysis/README.md

 ## Conclusion

+From our analysis, we have come to three final recommendations for Microsoft.
+We believe our other recommendations should still be considered and noted, but the following should be weighed more heavily:
+1. **50 MILLION BUDFGET...TBD**
+1. Microsoft should create a long movie if they are targeting an adult audience, and a shorter movie if they are targeting a child audience.
+From our data, this long insinuates a movies of at least 109 minutes, and short insinuates a movie no longer than 96 minutes.
+1. **DAY OF WEEK/MONTH TO RELEASE...TBD**

 ## Disclaimers
 Because this is a public directory, we would like to note that we **are not** working with Microsoft in any capacity about movies.
 To the best of our knowledge, Microsoft **has no plans to make a movie**